 Focus now, thank yourself for it later

-Distractions are so seductive for a reason.
-They're the path of least resistance when you're in the throes of a daunting task that'll test the limits of your focus and creativity.
+Distractions are seductive for a reason.
+They're the path of least resistance when you're working on a daunting task that'll test the limits of your focus and creativity.

-But the more complicated work is always way more fulfilling.
-If you can block out all that extra noise, it's way more fun, too.
+But this kind of work is always way more fulfilling.
+If you can block out the noise, it's fun, too.

 Sign up for Superhuman today to blaze through your inbox in record speed and dedicate your focus to where it matters most.Get started with Superhuman